artuurog/ABB_GoFa_socket/README.md

   - There are no parallel consecutive joints
   - The robot does not pass through a singular configuration

+  ### `Firewall settings in RobotStudio`
+  Make sure that Rapid sockets are not blocked by the Firewall Manager in RobotStudio.
+To enable Rapid socket:
+  1. Go to `Controller` > click `Configuration` > `Communication`
+  2. Select `Firewall Manager`
+  3. Double click on `RapidSockets` and set all the values to `Yes`
+  4. Restart the controller

 ## Contacts

 For questions, suggestions or contributions, feel free to contact: